The Charlottesville 29

 If there were just 29 restaurants in Charlottesville, what would be the ideal 29?

-Below is the 2020 The Charlottesville 29, answering: if there we just 29 restaurants in Charlottesville, what would be the ideal 29?
+Below is the 2025 The Charlottesville 29, answering: if there we just 29 restaurants in Charlottesville, what would be the ideal 29?
 Further background is here.
 The guide for each restaurant explains why it was selected, and includes ordering tips from the restaurant’s chef/owner and appearances in Five Finds on Friday, where other chefs or personalities have named a dish from that restaurant as one of the best in town.
-To be eligible, a restaurant must have been open since January 1, 2019, and must have a Charlottesville postal address.
+To be eligible, a restaurant must have been open since January 1, 2024, and must have a Charlottesville postal address.
+(Top openings of 2024 are recognized as finalists for Best New Restaurant.)

 Where and what to eat in Charlottesville: